CommaSense

 Complementary means enhancing, related

-(A promotional email dated 10 June 2011 bore the title “Complementary copy of The Week magazine” and went on to describe “How to claim your FREE issue”.
-It should of course have been spelt ‘Complimentary’; such a mistake only served to embarrass The Week magazine.)
+(A promotional email dated 10 June 2011 bore the title “Complementary copy of The **** magazine” and went on to describe “How to claim your FREE issue”.
+It should of course have been spelt “Complimentary”; such a mistake only served to embarrass the magazine.)